justinjauvin/HigherPercentile/README.md

 To run:
--Make sure to change your DB connection in appsettings.json -You can migrate the DB with Package Manager Console with the CMDs - 1st cmd: add-migration nameOfMigration - 2nd cmd: update-database
+-Make sure to change your DB connection in appsettings.json -You can migrate the DB with Package Manager Console with the following CMDs
+    1st cmd: add-migration nameOfMigration
+    2nd cmd: update-database

 sidenote: each API key has a 100 daily call limit